fakerybakery/imagegallery/README.md

 # Image Gallery

 A super simple image gallery for your webcomic, photos, and more.
 Inspired + dummy data by XKCD.
 Written in PHP.
+Open an Issue if you use this software if you want it to be featured here!

 ## Features